AntonioFasano/SienaR/README.md

 You see the email address has been removed, while you the first column shows the SHA-1 of the student ID.
 A student knowing their student ID can obtain its SHA-1 hash from a myriad of [online services](https://duckduckgo.com/?q=hash+online), or a local utility, and identify their own grade, but not those of the others'.

-Because student-ID hashes are not resistant to a rule based attack, you might want to use (yet this could be overkilling to many):
+Because student ID hashes are not resistant to a rule based attack, you might want to use (yet this could be overkilling to many):

     anonymise(grades, tax = TRUE)